Dr Jim Twelves

-Jim is a member of the School of Professional Studies, and specialises in the following areas: Education, Leadership, and Research.
+Jim is a member of the Faculty of Education, and specialises in the following areas: Children, Community, Education, Humanities, Leadership, Management, Philosophy, Research, Social Engagement, and Youth.

 - The Heart of the Teacher